My #JobHunt presentation is online #PASSProfDev @PASS_ProfDev @CASSUG_Albany #SQLFamily #ProfessionalDevelopment

 Building my company — what I’ve learned (so far)

 My new LLC is now just a little over a month old, but in this short time, things have started moving!
 I had already been working with one client; this particular client was what prompted me to start my LLC in the first place.
-This morning, I reached a verbal agreement with a second client!
-While I’ll stop short of saying that my job hunt is over — I haven’t yet declared it as such — this particular client has enough work for me to keep me busy for a while.
-It might be enough to sustain me so that I can keep food on my table and a roof over my head (and maybe even more).
-There might be something to this self-employment thing after all!
+This morning, I reached a verbal agreement with a second client! … Continue reading Building my company — what I’ve learned (so far)

 How to (and how NOT to) connect on #LinkedIn